 - April 1 - Easter Sunday at St. Mary's Cathedral, Calgary

-- May 27 - Feed the Hungry Blessing
+- May 27 - Feed the Hungry Blessing at the Garden

-- June 1 - World Migrants Mass
+- Date to be determined - World Migrants Mass

 The word that most comes to mind, following the One Rock Festival of Faith, is joy.
 This makes sense, when you look at the weekend.
 What is there not to be joyful about?
 The musicians were phenomenal, the speakers were thought-provoking, and the Masses were breathtaking.
 But the joy that was felt at One Rock comes from a deeper place, from more than just an experience, or an event, or a talk.
 The joy that was palpable among attendees at One Rock can only come from One – from God.